wxWidgets/wxWidgets/docs/osx/install.md

 Installing library                     {#osx_install}
 ------------------

+It is rarely desirable to install non-Apple software into system directories, so the recommended way of using wxWidgets under macOS is to skip the `make install` step and simply use the full path to `wx-config` under the build directory when building application using the library.

 If you want to install the library into the system directories you'll need to do this as root.
 The accepted way of running commands as root is to use the built-in sudo mechanism.
 First of all, you must be using an